 Behavioral self-blame can also raise anger and hate towards the self.
 Anger rises due to the thought that one could have done something to prevent the infidelity, and yet did nothing.
 Behavioral self-blame is perpetuated by theories that a betrayed spouse is partially responsible for an affair.
 The deficit model of affairs is the presumption that there were fatal problems in the relationship, and therefore half of the fault belongs to the victimized spouse.
 Of course there were flaws in the relationship!
 When one spouse thinks that an affair is a means of getting their needs, wants and/or desires met, and they are unwilling to disclose those needs, expecting their spouse "should be" a mind reader, there are definitely flaws in the relationship.
 The betrayed spouse does not own half the fault for something they had no knowledge of, and were powerless to direct it's outcome.
 Betrayed spouses minds flood with thoughts of "IF ONLY", "I SHOULD HAVE", "WHY DIDN'T I".
 They think that if they could have stopped it before, then changing their behavior now can stop it from ever happening again in the future.

 The guilt and anger generated toward the self keeps the mind looping in an endless search for the defect, behavior or circumstances that they can control.
-If you insist there was nothing you did to cause your spouses infidelity, betrayed spouses are accused of not taking responsibility for the role they played in being victimized.
-Essentially perpetuating the behavioral self-blame so often seen in victims as the result of trauma.
+If you insist there was nothing you did to cause your spouses infidelity, betrayed spouses are accused of not taking responsibility for the role they played in being victimized, thus they are playing the victim.
+This essentially perpetuates the behavioral self-blame so often seen in victims as the result of trauma.
 Behavioral self-blame is control related, and involves attributions to a modifiable source (one's own behavior).
 It is associated with a belief of future avoid-ability.
 The belief that they can control the outcome of their spouses behavior, by modifying their own, leads the victim of infidelity to hyper-vigilance - "If my lack of vigilance was the problem, I can prevent a future tragedy by watching more closely."

 Hyper-vigilance is one of the hyper arousal symptoms of PTSD and refers to the experience of being constantly tense and "on guard."(http://ptsd.about.com/od/glossary/g/hypervigilance.htm).
 A spouse experiencing this symptom of PTSD will be motivated to maintain an increased awareness of their surrounding and especially the surroundings of the wayward spouse.
 This may including a spouses activities on cell phones, computers, car milage, social networking and environment.
 They are frequently scanning the environment to identify potential sources of threat - people resembling the affair partner, spouses arriving home late, phone calls from unknown persons, spouses being secretive or aloof, etc. Betrayed spouses believe that had they been aware of these things before, they could have stopped the infidelity from occurring, in so believing this, they make attempts to intercept any warning signs of impending infidelity.
 The victimized spouse believes that impeding any progression of the cheaters previous behaviors will stop a repeat offense.
 While the victimized spouse is in the PTSD cycle, these behaviors seem like a logical response to the thought that if they caused it, they can fix it.
 It's not until a victimized spouse realizes that it's nothing they did or didn't do that caused the infidelity, that they can begin to see their policing behavior as a side effect of the self-blame cycle.
 Wanting to protect yourself from being deceived is a normal emotional response, but when the hyper vigilance reaches a point where you are paralyzed from living your own life, that's when it becomes problematic.
-Often betrayed spouses feel as if letting go of policing is allowing themselves to be a doormat.
-Once you stop blaming yourself, you stop fearing feeling like a doormat, because you realize that you have not "allowed" your spouse to deceive you.
-The anger that would have been directed toward the self - for "being stupid" and "allowing someone to deceive you" -is now replaced with self-compassion, because you are no longer taking on the responsibility for another's choices.
+In general, a nagging feeling that something is amiss is usually a sign that it is.
+In the early stages after an affair you can expect that you will feel this most of the time.
+The goal is to learn to decipher anxiety over what might happen from your gut instinct that something IS amiss.
+Start this process by identifying your triggers, things that exposure to bring up an immediate feeling of panic.
 For those stuck in the betrayed spouse cycle, letting go of hyper-vigilance seems like an act of stupidity, naivety, and just plain being dumb.
 If your spouse continues to deceive, lie and hide the truth, it is very easy to be sucked into or remain stuck in hyper-vigilant behavior.
 The way to break this cycle is through your own healing and accepting that you have no control over your spouses choices.
 Please don't misunderstand and interpret this to mean; you do not have a right to check-up on your spouse.
 The best method for dealing with feelings of anxiety is to communicate them directly.
 How your spouse responds to this honest communication is indicative of their level of transparency and accountability.
 If you ask for access to phone records or emails and you are met with excuses, circular conversations and inconsistencies your spouse is not invested in proving themselves trustworthy - after they have already proven themselves to be a liar.
 This behavior contributes to your "gut instinct" that something is amiss, yet the cheater swears everything is as it should be.
 You are left with the sneaking suspicion that your only means to the truth is by validating through evidence, that your gut instinct is correct.
 Often wayward spouses proclaim their right to privacy as a defense against opening their lives up to a betrayed spouse.
-Of course privacy is their right, but it does not trump your right to honesty and truthfulness.
-If your spouses right to privacy is replacing your original agreement of commitment, where relational honesty was implied implicitly, or stated explicitly, your spouse is rewriting the terms of your agreement.
+Of course privacy is their right, but it does not trump your rights to honesty and truthfulness.
+If your spouses right to privacy is replacing your original agreement of commitment, where relational honesty was implied implicitly, or stated explicitly, your spouse is rewriting the terms of your agreement… this is a red flag.

 In any other facet of life, people whom have established their behavior as suspect, or want to provide examples of competence are asked to provide proof of change or competence.
 Those whom have acted in ways that are inconsistent with what may be required of them, are asked to regain their standing in the eyes of whomever they have evoked suspicion with, and/or are required to prove themselves .
 Employers put employees on probationary periods, bad drivers are given supervision periods, clinical professionals are required to submit to years of supervision.
-Yet we have somehow convinced ourselves that romantic relationships should be exempt of these measures.
-Yes, people make bad choices, but when they do they need to provide proof that they have learned from their error.
+Yet we have somehow convinced ourselves that romantic relationships should be exempt of these measures because no one has a right to regulate or dictate the personal freedom of morality; a private matter outside the scope of regulation.
+We can not dictate anothers' morality, but we can request that they provide proof that is consistent with who they are telling us they are.
+Yes, people make bad choices, but when they do they need to provide evidence that they have learned from their error.
 For betrayed spouse who want to save the relationship, non-specific definitions of trust put constraining pressure on them to hand over something that is given without any degree of reason, and is hopelessly unsuitable to the situation at hand; leaving little room for counter arguments because trust is presented as something you alone are responsible for giving, or not giving.
 See How Does A Betrayed Spouse Heal for further explanation.

 Infidelity Triggers - reminders or awareness of a past event or patterns, that occurred during the affair deception,can unexpectedly assault the betrayed, and be quite diverse.
 Similar to classical conditioning of Pavlov's Dog in which a conditioned stimulus (trigger), comes to signal the occurrence of a second stimulus (pain, horror, rage, etc.) the unconditioned stimulus (biologically significant stimulus such pain, that elicits a response from the start).
 Classical conditioning is a learning process that occurs through associations between an environmental stimulus and a naturally occurring stimulus.
 Triggers (the stimulus) may appear in the form of individual people, places, noises, images, smells, tastes, emotions, films, dates of the year, tones of voice, bodily sensations, weather conditions, time factors, or combinations thereof.
 The betrayed spouses mind has associated a stimulus (such as above) with the horrific event of infidelity.
 Once triggered, the betrayed spouse is involuntarily flooded with the immense pain, horror, helplessness, anger, rage, etc, as the now conditioned stimulus has triggered the emotional response.
 These emotional triggers perpetuate the cycle of hyper-vigilance, as the betrayed struggles to gain control over another instance of infidelity and avert the helplessness felt.
 Emotional triggers are also a symptom of PTSD.